Professor of Education

 B.A. in Political Science – University of Notre Dame 1992

-Kevin Gary is an Associate Professor and Chair of the Education Department.
+Kevin Gary is a Professor and Chair of the Education Department.
 He has a Ph.D. in cultural and educational policy studies from Loyola University Chicago with a focus in the philosophy of education and an M.A. in systematic theology from the University of Notre Dame.
 His teaching experience includes 10 years of teaching theology at Loyola Academy High School in Wilmette, Ill.; seven years as professor of education and philosophy at Goshen College in Goshen, Ind.; and one year as faculty director of Goshen College’s international studies program in Lima, Perú.

 Kevin is passionate about P–12 teacher preparation, especially within the context of a Christian liberal arts university.
 Working in schools is demanding and extraordinary work.
 It requires practical wisdom, compassion, and a Renaissance spirit — the very qualities a liberal arts education is uniquely equipped to impart.